AckerlyXu/heima/articles/active-directory/active-directory-conditional-access-device-registration-overview.md

-<properties
+---
-	pageTitle="Azure Active Directory Device Registration overview | Azure" description="is the foundation for device-based conditional access scenarios.
-When a device is registered, Azure Active Directory Device Registration provisions the device with an identity which is used to authenticate the device when the user signs in." services="active-directory"
+title: Azure Active Directory Device Registration overview | Azure
+description: is the foundation for device-based conditional access scenarios.
+When a device is registered, Azure Active Directory Device Registration provisions the device with an identity which is used to authenticate the device when the user signs in.
+services: active-directory
-	keywords="device registration, enable device registration, device registration and MDM" documentationCenter=""
+keywords: device registration, enable device registration, device registration and MDM
-	authors="femila"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="03/29/2016"
-	wacn.date=""/>
+documentationCenter: ''
+authors: femila
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 03/29/2016
+wacn.date: ''
+---

 # Get started with Azure Active Directory Device Registration